• Skip to primary navigation

 Notes

-• pour the sauce over the malva pudding while still hot.
+• pour the sauce over the pudding while still hot.
 While it may seem too much, do not worry as the cake absorbs all the liquid, helping keep it moist.

 • check for doneness at around the 25th minute.
 Be careful not to slam the oven door once done, to prevent the cake from sinking in the middle (this happened to me).

-• add some amarula cream, sherry, brandy or dark rum for an adult version of the pudding.
+• add some Amarula cream, sherry, brandy, or dark rum for an adult version of the pudding.

 Nutrition